unredacted-word/katamari-restaurants/index.md

 equity and national chains._

-When $2T-$6T of freshly-printed government-guaranteed low-cost credit goes to deep-pocketed private equity firms, transnational corporations, big banks, investors and monopolists, we'll quickly see the biggest loss of local restaurants to national chains.
+When $2T-$6T of freshly-printed government-guaranteed low-cost credit goes to deep-pocketed private investment firms, transnational corporations, big banks, investors and monopolists, we'll quickly see the biggest loss of local restaurants to national chains.